Before and After your appointment

 We are committed to serving your child’s dental needs to the highest standard.
 We value your trust and cooperation, and we pledge to do everything in our power to keep your child safe and comfortable during their treatment.

-- You may choose whether or not you accompany your child to the treatment area for his or her appointment.
+You may choose whether or not you accompany your child to the treatment area for his or her appointment.
 We have seen that many children do better without parents in the room.
-We are open to having you there during your child’s treatment.

 After your Appointment